Pulses

 As clustering was done on peak-centered snippets and on trough-centered EOD snippets, most pulse-type EOD clusters are represented at least twice.
 In some cases, the snippets that are centered either on the EOD peaks or EOD troughs are slightly misaligned, resulting in the formation of two clusters for one fish.
 This misalignment only happens on EOD peaks or troughs that are not in the center of the EOD pulse, as this is a more variable area than the EOD center.
 Due to centering the snippets on the most significant EOD peak and through, either one of the snippets should be best aligned and result in the best EOD clustering.
 Merging clusters is therefore done in several steps, where in each step, the largest cluster is saved.

-Below is some pseudo-code that describes the cluster merging algorithm.
-Here, A is the set of clusters for the peak-centered EODs and B is the set of clusters for the trough-centered EODs.
-As all detected peaks and troughs are present in pairs, each datapoint in A has one mapping to a datapoint in B.
+is the set of clusters for the trough-centered EODs.
+As all detected peaks and troughs are present in pairs, each datapoint in A

 while clusters in A and B: